Port Forwarding & Tunnelling Cheatsheet

 Port forwarding is establishing a secure connection between a remote user and local machines.
 In organisations on can give their source and destination port numbers to make use of tunnelling with the help of Linux.
 Along with this, they should also mention the destination which can be the IP address or name of the host.

 Let’s switch on the Kali Linux machine and check if the webpage is being hosted.
-But here it shows that it is unavailable.
-So, to let us see how the local address and port can be forwarded to the remote host.
-This can be achieved using various methods, so let’s see them one-by-one.
+However, it shows that the page is unavailable.
+Therefore, let us explore how we can forward the local address and port to the remote host.
+This can be done using various methods.
+So, let’s examine them one by one.

 Port Forwarding using Metasploit